 - Airway Obstruction

 - A hemangioma can also involve the airway and this can lead to obstruction of the child’s airway.
 This can occur in the presence of a beard distribution segmental hemangioma or with a focal hemangioma.
 The early sign of this is noisy breathing.
-If this is suspected, the child should be seen by a specialist in this field.
-We usually recommend an Ear Nose and Throat Surgeon (otolaryngologist).
+If this is suspected, the child should be seen by an Ear Nose and Throat Surgeon (otolaryngologist).
 In some cases, surgery may be necessary to overcome the obstruction.

 All hemangiomas involute.
 Involution simply means to shrink.
 This process may or may not result in a satisfactory outcome.
 It is important to realize that involution may take many years and the process may be complete by 10 to 12 years of age.
 If it is likely that the outcome of involution will not leave a satisfactory result or if the process is taking too long, then surgery can be considered.
 We prefer to have the child looking as normal as possible by two and half to three years of age since this is the age of awareness and self-esteem.
 Early surgery has the advantage of healing with less scarring and this should always be taken into consideration.